by Edna Ruiz | Jun 17, 2022 | Community News, News for Macon Bibb County

-During the day, there will be normal activities such as swimming, boating, sunbathing, picnics, disc golf, volleyball, and more.
-The Travis Bryant Band will perform from 6:00-9:00 p.m. at Sandy Beach Park Pavilion, and the fireworks show will start about 9:15 p.m.
+During the day, there will be normal activities such as swimming, boating, picnics, disk golf, and more.
+The Travis Bryant Band will perform from 6:00-9:00 p.m. at Sandy Beach Park Pavilion, and the fireworks show will start at 9:15 p.m.
 The park with the best view of the fireworks is Sandy Beach.
 To see the fireworks from Claystone , you must go to the west end of the beach.

-Anyone interested in boating laws can pick up a boating safety handbook at the Lake Tobesofkee office or any DNR office.
-People can also go on line to www.goboatgeorgia.com for more information.
+Anyone interested in boating laws can pick up a boating safety handbook at any DNR office.
+People can also go online to www.goboatgeorgia.com for more information.

-• A new boating law went effect July 1,2014, that requires anyone born on or after January 1, 1998 must take a boating safety class approved by DNR in order to operate a personal water craft or boat, as well as other restrictions.
+A new boating law went into effect July 1,2014, that requires anyone born on or after January 1, 1998, must take a boating safety class approved by DNR to operate a personal watercraft or boat, as well as other restrictions.

-• All persons on a boat must have a PFD that is Coast Guard approved, in good condition, fits the person that intends to wear it, and is accessible at all time.
+- All persons on boat must have a PFD that is Coast Guard approved, in good condition, fits the person that intends to wear it, and is always accessible.

-• Kid under 13 must wear PFD’s (personal flotation device) at all time on board a moving vessel.
+- Children under 13 must always wear a PFD (personal flotation device) on a moving vessel.

-• Any person 16 or over who operates a boat on Georgia waters must have a picture ID on board.
+- Any person 16 or over who operates a boat on Georgia waters must have picture ID on board